aranscha/keysight_U2722A_IV_drivers/README.md

 ![](README_figs/SMU_gate_2_constant%20illustration.PNG)

 This setup allows for a variety of configurations.
 In the simplest case, you can have a transistor with a resistive load.
-In this example, T2 represents an active load in a p-mode cascode, where the gate voltage can be swept or kept constant.
+In this example, T2 represents an active load in a cascode with PNP BJTs, where the gate voltage can be swept or kept constant.

 The interface of the instrument is shown below:
 ![](README_figs/IV%20arbitrary%20interface%201.PNG)